KhronosGroup/glTF/extensions/Khronos/KHR_mesh_compression/README.md

 ## Primitive Extension

-A compression library could be used for `primitive` by adding an `extension` property to a primitive, and defining its `KHR_mesh_compression` property.
+A mesh compression library could be used for `primitive` by adding an `extension` property to a primitive, and defining its `KHR_mesh_compression` property.

 Usage of the extension must be listed in the `extensionUsed` and `extensionsRequired`.
+The compression library that is used should be also listed in the top-level layer `extension`.
+It is now designed to support only using one compression libraries in a glTF file.

 ```javascript
 "extensionsUsed" : [